-The overall data quality of the CO2 flux was often found to be significantly better than for the latent heat flux, although both are measured with the same set of sensors.
-For most of the sites, data were rated good to very good (classes 1 to 3), with no significant quality reduction found in the maps.
+The overall data quality of the $CO_2$ flux was mostly found to be good to very good (classes 1 to 3).
 For five sites (DE-Wet, FR-Hes, FR-LBr, IT-SRo, UK-Gri), isolated effects were detected that reduced the data quality in one or two stratification regimes.
 Multidirectional problems were found at three sites (CH-Lae, FI-Hyy, PT-Mi1).
 Possible explanations for the reduced data quality in these cases include steep topography and channeled flow (CH-Lae) or high frequency of occurrence of low turbulence intensities (FI-Hyy).
-As for the sensible heat flux, data quality of the CO2 flux seems to be influenced mostly by characteristics of the surrounding terrain with a limited spatial extent, while sensor problems play a minor role.

-Instrumental effects on the spatial structures of data quality were only observed for the two sites that used METEK USA1 sonic anemometers, FI-Sod and IT-Ro1 (all other sites installed Gill instruments: 9x Gill R2, 10x Gill R3, 4x Gill HS).
-In the case of FI-Sod, all quality maps were clearly structured into 3 sectors with 120 degrees each during stable stratification (see Fig. 1 for details), with a stronger distinction between the sectors for latent heat flux and CO2 flux than for momentum flux and sensible heat flux.
-At the IT-Ro1 site, the influence of the sonic structures could clearly be observed in the spatial structures of the averaged vertical wind component after applying the Planar-Fit coordinate rotation method.
-Again, areas with positive or negative, respectively, residues of the mean vertical wind velocity were arranged in sectors of 120 degrees.
+As for the sensible heat flux, data quality of the $CO_2$ flux seems to be influenced mostly by smaller scale variations of source strength in the surrounding terrain, while sensor problems play a minor role.
+Instrumental effects on the spatial structures of data quality were only observed for the two sites that used METEK USA1 sonic anemometers, FI-Sod and IT-Roc (all other sites installed Gill instruments).
+In the case of FI-Sod, all quality maps were clearly structured into 3 sectors with 120 degrees each during stable stratification (see Fig. 1 for details), with the strongest distinction between the sectors found for latent heat flux and CO2 flux.
+At the IT-Roc site, the influence of the sonic structures could clearly be observed in the spatial structures of the averaged vertical wind component after applying the Planar-Fit coordinate rotation method.
 Both results indicate that the geometry of the METEK USA1 sensor head influences the wind field, which may have an effect on the data quality under certain conditions.
-The problem may be caused by an ineffective head correction (Mauder et al., 2007b).
+The problem may be caused by an ineffective head correction (Mauder et al., 2007).

-To facilitate a site intercomparison and overall network evaluation, the results for the four different fluxes and the instrumental effects listed above can be integrated into four major categories (Table 3).
+To facilitate a site intercomparison and overall network evaluation, the results for the four different fluxes and the instrumental effects listed above can be integrated into four major categories (Table 4).